1Mangesh1/1mangesh1.github.io/src/content/blog/cloudflare-features-analytics.md

 ![Cloudflare Overview](/images/blogs/cloudflare/overview.png)
 _Cloudflare dashboard overview_

-> **What it shows:** The main dashboard gives you a quick summary of your domain’s status, recent traffic, and security events.
+> **What it shows:** The main dashboard gives you a quick summary of your domain’s status, recent traffic, and cache status.
 It’s your launchpad for all Cloudflare features.

 2. Navigate to the **Analytics & Logs** section